sweeneychris/TheiaSfM/docs/source/sfm.rst

 provides a very accurate result.
 The nonlinear optimization is initialized by forming a random spanning tree of the view graph and walking along the edges.

+.. function:: bool EstimateRotationsNonlinear(const std::unordered_map<ViewIdPair, Eigen::Vector3d>& relative_rotations, const double robust_loss_width, std::unordered_map<ViewId, Eigen::Vector3d>* global_orientations)

+  Using the relative rotations and an initial guess for the global rotations, minimize the error between the relative rotations and the global orientations.
+We use as SoftL1Loss for robustness to outliers.

 Estimating Global Positions
 ===========================